betterscientificsoftware/bssw.io/Articles/Blog/MachineLearningDisabilities3.md

 Everyone went on with their lives, still hoping for the ultimate self-driving vehicle to materialize and most people have forgotten about the incident.

-It has now been a year and we have been investigating the root cause working with a former EM employee on the AutoPilot/FSD 3.0 team.
+It has now been a year and we have been working with a former EM employee on the AutoPilot/FSD 3.0 team to get to the truth of what happened.
 To protect their identity, we'll just call this person X.
-In their investigations, X now has evidence to show the issues to have been the result of a highly sophisticated prank-ware attack, an April Fool's joke, now believed to have been led by another billionaire we'll just call Jane Billionaire or JB for short.
+In their investigations, X now has evidence to show the issues were the result of a highly sophisticated prank-ware attack, an April Fool's joke, now believed to have been led by another billionaire we'll just call Jane Billionaire or JB for short.
 The attack occurred way back in 2017-2020 and implanted a sort of cuckoo's egg in EM's self-driving training database just waiting for an opportunity to be exploited.
-The attack that must have cost millions of dollars and taken years of planning and execution to pull off.
+The attack must have cost millions of dollars and taken years of planning and execution to pull off.

 What will viruses look like in the AI/ML era?
 How will they be created?
 What tools will we need to develop to fight them?

-Machine learning is

 The key to any machine learning based algorithm is *training data*; lots of it!
 So much of it, in fact, it is rather difficult to imagine any human-in-the-loop approach to vetting all the training data used.
 This is called unsupervised learning.